mongodb/devcenter/README.md

 Run `yarn test` to run all unit tests and integration tests.

-Run `npx cypress open` to open Cypress WEB-UI and execute e2e tests in cypress folder from web-ui.
+Run `yarn test:e2e` to open Cypress WEB-UI and execute e2e tests in cypress folder from web-ui.
 Make sure application is up and running on http://localhost:3000 before running cypress tests.

 ## Formatting